 What to know before you estimate your income

-If the income estimate you give us is too low, you may get a debt which you'll have to pay back.
+If the income estimate you give us is too low, you may get a debt.
+You'll have to pay this back.

 If it's too high, we may pay you less than you’re entitled to.
 If this is the case, you may get the amount you missed out on when we balance your payments.